0xGrimnir/infosec101-reading/README.md

-# Diving into the Deep, Dark Waters of Information Security
+# Information Security 101: The Reading List
-#### Primer on Information Security - ported over from my blog, to it's new home here on GitHub.\
+#### Reading list primer on Information Security - ported over from my blog, to it's new home here on GitHub.

+###### This list will be modified over time to reflect the materials that I find useful to the study of Information Security in general - and should only be used as a "general" list of resources that can promote intellectual growth in the field.
+This list is not exhaustive, or hyper-focused on any specific sub-field of InfoSec/CompSci/IT.
+As such, feel free to bookmark/star the list, and check back for changes.
 ---

 - [Reading List](#reading-list)
-  - Test
+  - Information Security
+  - Digital Forensics, Incident Response, and Malware Analysis
+  - Software Engineering and Security
+  - Criminal Justice and Intelligence
-  - Test
+  - General Reading
 - [Resource Centers](#resource-centers)
 - [The Information Security Community](#the-information-security-community)
 - [Conventions](#conventions)